-Financial assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest, and that are not designated at fair value through surplus or deficit, are measured at amortized cost.
-A gain or loss on an instrument that is subsequently measured at amortized cost and is not part of a hedging relationship is recognized in profit or loss when the asset is de-recognized or impaired.
+Financial assets that are held for collection of contractual cash flows where those cash flows assets, where the assets' cash flows represent solely payments of principal and interest, are measured at fair value through net assets/ equity.
+Movements in the carrying amount are taken through net assets, except for the recognition of impairment gains or losses, interest revenue and foreign exchange gains and losses which are recognized in surplus/deficit.
 Interest income from these financial assets is included in finance income using the effective interest rate method.